kamilmuratyilmaz/kamilmuratyilmaz/README.md

 After I achieve my goal I want to work on IoT backend for creating energy efficent systems.

-- 🌱 I’m currently learning Vue.js, Node.js and MongoDB at [Patika.dev](https://www.patika.dev/) / [Reengen](http://www.reengen.com/) FullStack Bootcamp
+- 🌱 I’m currently working at P-UX and focusing on Node.js, Python and Vue.js
 - ⚡ Fun fact: I love taking photos, playing video games and drums😄
 - 💬 Ask me about hardware and software stuff